Illinois's 5th congressional district

 The 5th congressional district of Illinois covers parts of Cook and Lake counties, as of the 2023 redistricting which followed the 2010 census.
 All or parts of Chicago, Inverness, Arlington Heights, Barrington Hills, Des Plaines, Palatine, Mount Prospect, Deer Park, Kildeer, Lake Zurich, Long Grove, and North Barrington are included.
+The district is the wealthiest district in the state of Illinois.

 It has been represented by Democrat Mike Quigley since the April 2009 special election.